McNepp/QApplicationContext/README.md

 ## 'Starting' services

-The last step done in `ApplicationContext::publish()` for each service is the invocation of an *init-method*, should one have been registered.
+The last step done in `QApplicationContext::publish(bool)` for each service is the invocation of an *init-method*, should one have been registered.

 *Init-methods* are supplied as part of the `service_config`, for example like this: